 Now the Indian Government has introduced an e-visa on arrival system at most airports.
 It’s still not straightforward and only certain airports are involved in this system ( see link above).
 You do need to apply online and pay before arrival.
 This E-Tourist visa is valid for 30 days.

 Obviously, the degree of visa hassle depends on which passport you hold, Australians have had the visa on arrival available to them for longer, Americans need to check US regulations.
 The system is incredibly complex.

-Alternatively, various online Indian visa agencies ( this one for the UK) exist to smooth the process of gaining your Indian visa.
+Alternatively, various online Indian visa agencies exist to smooth the process of gaining your Indian visa.
 They can check your application for mistakes or omissions that could lead to you having to re-apply at your own expense.

 What is the Best Time of Year to Travel in India